uthcode/learntosolveit/source/python.rst

 issue7806    -  httplib.HTTPConnection.getresponse closes s
 issue8083    -  urllib proxy interface is too limited issue8095    -  test_urllib2 crashes on OS X 10.3
+issue8077    -  cgi handling of POSTed files is broken

 print as a function in python3.
 New string model